ProgrammerHamzah/NikeApp/README.md

 # Shoe Shop Application

 ## Overview
 The Shoe Shop Mobile Application is designed to provide a seamless shopping experience for shoe enthusiasts.
-Users can browse, search, and purchase shoes from a wide variety of brands and styles.
-The app features an intuitive interface, secure payment options, and personalized recommendations.
+Users can browse and purchase shoes from a wide variety of brands and styles.

 ## Features
 Browse Collection: Explore a vast collection of shoes from various brands and categories.

-Search Functionality: Quickly find specific shoes using the search bar with filters.

 Product Details: View detailed information, including images, descriptions, sizes, and reviews.